 - Arts consultant and cultural producer working with government and community literary organisations and projects.

 Need a short bio for Meg?
 Try these…

-- Meg is a crime thriller writes who is published in literary journals and interactive platforms, including The Review of Australian Fiction, Story City, The Writing Platform, and Australia Literary Studies Journal.
+- Meg is a crime thriller writer who is published in literary journals and interactive platforms, including The Review of Australian Fiction, Story City, The Writing Platform, and Australia Literary Studies Journal.
 She regularly appears at writing events around Australia.

 - [Academic] Meg Vann is a Lecturer in Creative Writing at The University of Queensland, where she is also publisher of the innovative Corella Press, specialising in recovered nineteenth-century Australian crime and mystery stories.
 Meg won the 2018 Dr Melanie McKenzie Teaching Award, and is an a research assistant with ‘Genre Worlds: Australian Popular Fiction in the Twenty-First Century’.

 - Meg is an arts manager currently on the board of the Australian Crime Writers Association.
 She founded the renewed Queensland chapter of Sisters in Crime, is the former CEO of Queensland Writers Centre, and manages the volunteers for Brisbane Writers Festival.
 Meg also provides peer advice for a range of arts organisations and bodies around Australia.

 For the record: